TEXT-S&P summary: VINCI S.A.

 The ratings on France-based concession and contracting group VINCI S.A.
 (Vinci) reflect

-Standard & Poor's Ratings Services' view of the group's "strong" business risk profile and of
+Standard & Poor's Ratings Services' view of the company's "strong" business risk profile, which

-its "intermediate" financial risk profile.
-The rating is supported by Vinci's portfolio of

-wholly-owned Autoroutes du Sud de la France S.A.
-(ASF; BBB+/Stable/A-2), which is the
+operators, wholly-owned Autoroutes du Sud de la France S.A.
+(BBB+/Stable/A-2), which is the